gitlabhq/gitlabhq/doc/development/documentation/styleguide.md

 ---
-description: 'Writing styles, markup, formatting, and reusing regular expressions throughout the GitLab Documentation.'
+description: 'Writing styles, markup, formatting, and other standards for GitLab Documentation.'
 ---

 # Documentation style guidelines